urbanjost/M_sets/README.md

 -->

 ## Functions
- + union(A,B,setOrder)     - Set union of two arrays
+ + union(A,B,setOrder)     - Set unique union of two arrays
- + unique(A,setOrder)      - Unique values in array
+ + unique(A,setOrder)      - Find unique values in array
- + intersect(A,B,setOrder) - Set intersection of two arrays
+ + intersect(A,B,setOrder) - Find the values common to both A and B
- + setdiff(A,B,setOrder)   - Set difference of two arrays
+ + setdiff(A,B,setOrder)   - Find the values in A that are not in B
- + ismember(A,B,setOrder)  - Array elements that are members of set array
+ + ismember(A,B,setOrder)  - Create a mask of A marking elements also in B
- + setxor(A,B,setOrder)    - Set exclusive OR of two arrays
+ + setxor(A,B,setOrder)    - Find values of A and B not in both arrays
+ + issorted(A)             - Determine if array is already sorted

 <!--
 ## Building the module using make![gmake](docs/images/gnu.gif)